Vania Clemons Bynum

 Vania was a featured dancer in Langston Hughes inaugural African American Master Choreographer series, choreographed by the late Kabby Mitchell.
 She also worked with distinguished artists such as Donald Byrd, Sonia Dawkins, Wade Madsen, Michele Miller & Deborah Wolf.

-In 2018, Vania performed a work in progress, “Dancing Our Truth” for Showing Out: Contemporary Black Choreographers and she danced in “A Special Evening with Stephanie Mills and Friends 2019 concert”.
-In 2020, she will produce the third installment of Excerpts from the Soul of A Woman.
+In 2018, Vania performed a work in progress, “Dancing Our Truth” for Showing Out: Contemporary Black Choreographers and she danced in “A Special Evening with Stephanie Mills and Friends 2019 concert.”

-Artist Support Program 2020: Perspectives: QUEENS IN THE MILITARY.
-Audio production for a multidisciplinary dance project that uses music, dance, video and poetry to explore the challenges that women face in the military.
+Artist Support Program 2023: QUEENS IN THE MILITARY: Audio production for a multidisciplinary dance project that uses music, dance, video and poetry to explore the challenges that women face in the military.